Optimal navigation in two-dimensional flows: Control theory and reinforcement learning: Optimal Control Theory

-The optimal control is determined by $\theta_t = \arctan(\lambda_t^y/\lambda_t^x)$.
-A more useful form is the Zermelo's equation, derived by differentiating this expression with respect to time and using expressions (\ref{eq:tmp1}) and (\ref{eq:tmp2}):
+To solve the Zermelo's navigation problem, the equation of motion (\ref{eq:motion}) must be supplemented with an equation describing the evolution of the agent’s heading direction $\theta_t$.
+One can prove that if an optimal trajectory connecting $\bm r_A$ and $\bm r_B$ exists, then the optimal steering angle must satisfy~\cite{techy2011optimal, SM}

-where the velocity gradients are evaluated along the agent trajectory $\bm R_t$.
-This equation describes how the vehicle must continuously adjust its heading in response to the spatial gradients of the flow field to maintain a minimum-time trajectory.
+where the velocity gradients are evaluated along the agent's trajectory $\bm R_t$.
+The resulting system must be supplemented with boundary conditions that fix the start and end positions, $\bm R_0 = \bm r_A$ and $\bm R_T = \bm r_B$.
+Note that the initial heading $\theta_0$ and travel time $T$ are not specified and therefore remain free parameters.

-The complete Two-Point Boundary Value Problem (TPBVP) is thus defined by coupling the equations of motion (\ref{eq:motion}) with the heading evolution equation (\ref{eq:angle}).
-The boundary conditions are the fixed start and end positions, $\bm R_0 = \bm r_A$ and $\bm R_T = \bm r_B$.
-The initial heading $\theta_0$ is not specified, making this a free condition.
-The standard numerical approach to solve this TPBVP is the shooting method: an initial guess for $\theta_0$ is iteratively refined until the resulting trajectory, obtained by forward integration of the system, satisfies the terminal condition $\bm R_T = \bm r_B$ within a desired tolerance.
-More details on the numerical procedure will be provided later when discussing specific examples.
-Note that once the initial heading $\theta_0$ is known, the optimal path can be integrated autonomously, provided the agent can measure the local velocity field gradients, see Eq.~(\ref{eq:angle}).
+The standard approach to solve this two-point boundary value problem is the shooting method~\cite{kirk2004optimal, biferale2019zermelo}: an initial guess for $\theta_0$ is refined until the resulting trajectory, obtained by forward integration of the system, satisfies the terminal condition $\bm R_T = \bm r_B$ within a desired tolerance.
+We emphasize that the considered system may admit multiple solutions: Zermelo's equation (\ref{eq:angle}) expresses only a condition for a local extremum and does not guarantee a global optimum.
+Note also that once the initial heading $\theta_0$ is known, the optimal path can be integrated autonomously, provided the agent can measure the local velocity field gradients.